 Watch Your Health

 Over the next several months, watch for signs of Lyme disease.
 Look for any red rash or a rash that’s a bullseye or target symbol; keep in mind that not all Lyme disease rashes look like targets or bullseyes.
-If you see any symptoms or if you’re worried at all that you may have the disease, visit your doctor.

-What To Do if a Tick Bites You – Visit Appalachian Outfitters Beforehand!
+What to Do If a Tick Bites You – Visit Appalachian Outfitters Beforehand!